martinlarsalbert/REST_API_roll_damping/README.md

-# REST API for roll damping od ships
+# REST API for roll damping of ships
 Experimenting with a REST API to supply ship roll damping